Mohism: Consequentialism

 It is the business of the benevolent man to seek to promote what is beneficial to the world and to eliminate what is harmful, and to provide a model for the world.
 What benefits he will carry out; what does not benefit men he will leave alone.

 Unlike hedonistic utilitarianism, which views pleasure as a moral good, "the basic goods in Mohist consequentialist thinking are... order, material wealth, and increase in population".
 During Mozi's era, war and famines were common, and population growth was seen as a moral necessity for a harmonious society.
 The "material wealth" of Mohist consequentialism refers to basic needs like shelter and clothing.
 Stanford sinologist David Shepherd Nivison, in The Cambridge History of Ancient China, writes that the moral goods of Mohism "are interrelated: An example of this would be, more basic wealth, then more reproduction; more people, then more production and wealth... if people have plenty, they would be good, filial, kind, and so on unproblematically".
 In contrast to Bentham's views, state consequentialism is not utilitarian because it is not hedonistic.
-The importance of outcomes that are good for the state outweigh the importance of individual pleasure and pain.
+The importance of outcomes that are good for the state outweighs the importance of individual pleasure and pain.